dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 ![PlatformInfo](https://i.imgur.com/CrqeCea.png)

-For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/MacInfoPkg/releases) application.
+For setting up the SMBIOS info, we'll use acidanthera's [macserial](https://github.com/acidanthera/MacInfoPkg/releases) application.

-For this example, we'll choose the _iMacPro1,1_ SMBIOS but those running Nvidia GPUs may find better stability with _iMac14,2_.
+For this example, we'll choose the iMacPro1,1 SMBIOS but some SMBIOS play with certain GPUs better than others:

-* MacPro7,1 is exclusive to macOS 10.15 Catalina, n serials have been dumped so currently can't use this SMBIOS if you want AppStore and iCloud services.
+* iMacPro1,1: AMD RX Polaris and newer
+* MacPro7,1: AMD RX Polaris and newer(Note that theres no valid serial numbers yet so iCloud, iMessage, etc will be broken.
+MacPro7,1 is also a Catalina exclusive)
+* MacPro6,1: AMD R5/R7/R9 and older
+* iMac14,2: Nvidia Kepler and newer

 To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.